5 Steps to Create SMART Goals

 This post may contain affiliate links which means I earn a commission for purchases made through links in this post at no extra cost to you. .

-Walt Disney said, “The way to get started is to quit talking and start doing.”
+Before getting into the 5 steps to create SMART goals, I want to set the foundation up front: Walt Disney said, “The way to get started is to quit talking and start doing.”
 (And who in the world doesn’t want to listen to Walt Disney??)
 So you’ve quit talking and have decided to start doing.
 But where do you start… to start?
-Well, if you want to create an effective road-map for your health, weight loss, or fitness goals, you should definitely start with SMART goals.
+Well, if you want to create an effective road-map for anything, you should definitely start with SMART goals.

 My ‘start’ with goals